What is Medical Physics?

 What can you do with a degree in Medical Physics?

 The Masters of Science in Medical Physics Program is a 39 semester (credit) hour program designed to prepare students for careers and/or follow-on education/training including…

 - Clinical practice under the supervision of a certified medical physicist

 - Entry into a residency program (putting the student on a path to board certification and independent clinical practice)

 - Research & Development in healthcare and industrial environments

 - Entry into a PhD program

-- Teaching and Research in Medical Physics at an academic institution
+- Teaching and Research at an academic institution

 At Hofstra, we believe in producing professional medical physicists with strong foundations in both basic science and clinical applications.
 Starting day one, students in the Hofstra program are immersed in the clinical environment to build confidence and expertise in a professional setting.
-In addition to providing students with a strong foundation in the basic science and profession of Medical Physics, students are given the opportunity for hands-on experience in the Departments of Radiation Medicine and Radiology at Northwell Health System through clinical practica in the primary subspecialties of medical physics: Diagnostic Imaging, Nuclear Medicine, Radiation Therapy, and Health Physics.
+In addition to providing students with a strong foundation in the basic science and profession of Medical Physics, students are given the opportunity for hands-on experience in the Departments of Radiation Medicine and Radiology at Northwell Health System through clinical practica in the primary subspecialties: Diagnostic Imaging, Nuclear Medicine, Radiation Therapy, and Health Physics.

 The MS in Medical Physics program at Hofstra University is a 39 semester-hour CAMPEP accredited program designed for completion within a two-year period.
 It resides in the Department of Physics and Astronomy of Hofstra College of Liberal Arts and Sciences with multidisciplinary faculty members drawn from within the department, Donald and Barbara Zucker School of Medicine at Hofstra/Northwell, and Feinstein Institute for Medical Research.
-The program offers seminar and elective courses across a wide range of related subjects, and several opportunities for students to participate in basic, applied and clinical research in medical physics.
+The program offers seminar and elective courses across a wide range of related subjects, and several opportunities for students to participate in basic, applied and clinical research.

 Hofstra University is located on Long Island, New York, with easy access to New York City via public or private transportation.